fbpx

 Advantages

-As I mentioned early, Carboniferous Limestone is ideal for enclosures that need high water parameters.
+As I mentioned earlier, Carboniferous Limestone is ideal for enclosures that need high water parameters.

 This is the perfect stone to consider for saltwater aquariums.